LEHIGH VALLEY SPORTSMAN SHOW LOOKS AHEAD TO 2015

-Now, in 2014, due in part to the support of Cabela’s Hamburg store, Pennsylvania Outdoor Writers Association, “Outdoor News Pennsylvania and New York” and vendors, what once was is again with the show expanding to a three-day weekend event from last year’s Saturday and Sunday format.
-Show hours are Friday, Feb.
-28, 1-8 .p.m.; Saturday, March 1, 10 a.m. to 9 p.m.; and Sunday, March 2, 10 a.m. to 5 p.m.
+In 2015, due in part to the support of Cabela’s Hamburg store, Pennsylvania Outdoor Writers Association, “Outdoor News Pennsylvania and New York” and vendors, what once was is again with the show being a three-day weekend event.
+Show hours are Friday, March 6, 1-6 .p.m.; Saturday, March 7, 10 a.m. to 6 p.m.; and Sunday, March 8, 10 a.m. to 4 p.m.

 Through the generous support of show promoters, vendors, guides and outfitters, POWA has raised more than $400,000 through its auctions at outdoors shows.
 All the money is used to support a scholarship to Penn State University and another to University of Pittsburgh Johnstown for journalism majors with an interest in outdoors communication and underwrite various youth projects such as field day, conservation camps, fishing events, shooting events and school nature activities.

-“In addition, we have already have commitments from many conservation organizations and many will be worked into our schedule of seminars.
-Thus far, Keystone Elk County Alliance, Delaware River Shad Fishermen's Association, Pennsylvania Fish and Boat Commission, Lehigh County Fish and Game Protective Association, Pennsylvania Game Commission, Lehigh Valley Branch of Quality Deer Management, Little Lehigh Chapter of Trout Unlimited and The Lehigh River Stocking Association will have displays at the show.
+“In addition, we already have commitments from many conservation organizations and many will be worked into our schedule of seminars.
+Thus far, Keystone Elk County Alliance, Delaware River Shad Fishermen's Association, Pennsylvania Fish and Boat Commission, Pennsylvania Game Commission, Lehigh Valley Branch of Quality Deer Management, Little Lehigh Chapter of Trout Unlimited, The Lehigh River Stocking Association and Jerry Zimmerman member Chapter of National Wild Turky Fereration will have displays at the show.

-With the show expanding to three days, more Western Plains, Canadian and East Coast waterfowl outfitters will be attending and offer the opportunity to hunt game such as caribou, bear, deer, elk, mountain lion and pronghorn antelope.
-For those looking for that once-in-a-lifetime hunting adventure to the Dark Continent, professional hunters will be in attendance to book both hunting and photo safaris.
+With the show expanding to three days, more Western Plains, Canadian and East Coast waterfowl outfitters attended and offered the opportunity to hunt game such as caribou, bear, deer, elk, mountain lion and pronghorn antelope.
+For those looking for that once-in-a-lifetime hunting adventure to the Dark Continent, professional hunters were in attendance to book both hunting and photo safaris.